- Building construction plan review

 9. Legislative Body, after receiving the recommendation and findings of the OMPC, will review the records, schedule two readings, and take action.
 At the second reading, the legislative body may permit the applicant’s attorney or others to make statements pertinent to the record.
 The legislative action becomes effective with legal publication in the local newspaper or legislative body final action, whichever occurs last.

-Direct questions about zoning map amendments to Brian Howard.
+Direct questions about zoning map amendments to Melissa Evans.

 Zoning Text Amendments.
 A proposal to amend the text of the Zoning Ordinance may originate with the Owensboro Metropolitan Planning Commission (OMPC) or one of the three legislative bodies of Daviess County — the Owensboro City Commission, the Whitesville City Commission, or the Daviess County Fiscal Court.
 Regardless of the origin of the proposed amendment, it shall be referred to the OMPC before adoption.
 The OMPC shall hold at least one (1) public hearing after notice as required by KRS Chapter 424 and make a recommendation as to the text of the amendment and whether the amendment shall be approved or disapproved and shall state the reasons for its recommendation.
 In the case of a proposed amendment originating with a legislative body, the planning commission shall make its recommendation within sixty (60) days of the date of its receipt of the proposed amendment.
 It shall take an affirmative vote of a majority of the legislative body to adopt the proposed amendment.

-Direct questions about zoning text amendments to Brian Howard.
+Direct questions about zoning text amendments to Melissa Evans.

 Call for assistance: